nabinjana-dsc/Multi-Clipboard/README.md

 ---

-# Multi Clipboard
 Switch clipboard contents using a simple GUI<br />
-Images, text, files and other formats are supported with unlimited amounts of saved clipboards able to be created.<br />
+Images, text, files, and other formats are supported with unlimited amounts of saved clipboards able to be created.<br />
 The idea of this is to easily switch clipboards with a simple click in a GUI.
-It comes with a built in listener for Ctrl + Windows + C
+It comes with a built-in listener for Ctrl + Windows + C

 ![Main GUI](https://nitratine.net/posts/multi-clipboard/main-gui.png)